ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 ## Opting into a Task {#provisioning-a-task}

-Prior to participating in a task, each protocol participant must determine if the `TaskConfig` disseminated by the Author can be configured.
+Prior to participating in a task, each protocol participant must determine if the `TaskConfiguration` disseminated by the Author can be configured.
 The participant is said to "opt in" to the task if the derived task ID (see
 {{definition}}) corresponds to an already configured task or the task ID is unrecognized and therefore corresponds to a new task.